"

 Solution

-As we learned, intervals are always based on the key signature of the bottom note.
-Identifying harmonic intervals and descending melodic intervals is not complicated, as you would simply look for the lower note.
-However, writing intervals below a given note is sometimes a struggle for students.
-Example 9.4.1. shows a common error made by students.
+As we learned, intervals are always based on the key signature of the lower note.
+Identifying descending intervals is straightforward, as you simply look for the lower note.
+However, writing intervals below a given note can sometimes be challenging for students.
+Example 9.4.1 shows a common mistake made by students.

 Example 9.4.1.
 Common error

-- Example 9.4.1A: The directions ask to write a major third below C5.
+• Example 9.4.1A: The instructions ask to write a major third below C5.

-- Example 9.4.1B: A is a third below C, but it is a minor third—not a major third.
+• Example 9.4.1B: A third below C is A, but it is a minor third—not a major third.

-- The mistake is that students think in the key of C major, which has no flats or sharps.
-Indeed, A belongs to the key of C, but C is no longer the bottom note.
+• The mistake is that students think in the key of C major, which has no flats or sharps.
+Indeed, A belongs to the key of C, but C is no longer the lower note.

-- The bottom note is A, and the key of A major has three sharps including C-sharp.
+• The lower note is A, and the key of A major has three sharps, including C sharp.
 Therefore, A to C is actually a minor third.

-- Remember: Intervals are always based on the lower note.
+• Remember: Intervals are always calculated from the lower note.

-From Example 9.4.1B, students will often try to fix the error by creating another error (Example 9.4.2).
+From Example 9.4.1B, students often attempt to correct the error by creating another mistake (Example 9.4.2).

 Example 9.4.2.
 Another common error

-- Example 9.4.2A: This was the first mistake created in Ex.
-9.4.1: The interval is a minor third instead of a major third.
+• Example 9.4.2A: This was the first mistake made in Example 9.4.1: The interval is a minor third instead of a major third.

-- Example 9.4.2B: In order to fix this problem, students try to increase a minor third into a major third by raising the top note (C-sharp).
+• Example 9.4.2B: To fix this problem, students attempt to turn a minor third into a major third by raising the top note (C sharp).

-- The problem is that the given note has been changed.
-The directions asked for a major third below C, not C-sharp.
+• The issue is that the note provided has been altered.
+The directions called for a major third below C, not C sharp.

-We learned that there are two ways to increase an interval by a half step: raise the top note or lower the bottom note.
-Since we can never change the given note—in this case the top note—our only option is to lower the bottom note.
+We learned there are two ways to increase an interval by a half step: raise the top note or lower the bottom note.
+Since we can never change the given note—in this case, the top note—our only option is to lower the bottom note (Example 9.4.3.)

 Example 9.4.3.
 Correct answer

-- Example 9.4.3A: This was the first mistake created in Ex.
-9.5.1: the interval is a minor third instead of a major third.
+• Example 9.4.3A: This was the first mistake made in Example 9.4.1: The interval is a minor third instead of a major third.

-- Example 9.4.3B: In order to fix this problem, you must lower the bottom note from A to A-flat since you cannot change the given note (C).
+• Example 9.4.3B: To fix this problem, lower the bottom note from A to A flat since you cannot change the given note (C).

 There are two ways to write intervals below a given note: Method #1 (Write and Adjust) and Method #2 (Using Interval Inversions).